On the Construction of Recursively Differentiable Quasigroups and an Example of a Recursive $[4,2,3]_{26}$-Code: Construction of Recursively Differentiable Quasigroups via Combinatorial Designs

 \section{Construction of Recursively Differentiable Quasigroups via Combinatorial Designs}

 We begin by establishing a periodicity property of the sequences under consideration.

-\begin{mythm} Let $(X, *)$ be a finite right quasigroup.
+\begin{theorem} Let $(X, *)$ be a finite right quasigroup.
 Then any sequence of the form ---where each subsequent term, starting from the third, is the product of the preceding two---is periodic.

-\end{mythm} \begin{proof} Since $(X, *)$ is finite, there are only finitely many ordered pairs of elements; therefore, some consecutive pair must eventually repeat.
+\end{theorem} \begin{proof} Since $(X, *)$ is finite, there are only finitely many ordered pairs of elements; therefore, some consecutive pair must eventually repeat.
 Let $c, d$ denote the first such pair that appears twice in the sequence, assuming that two appearances are disjoint and separated by some distance; it is straightforward to verify that the argument extends naturally to the cases where the appearances are overlapping or adjacent.
 Suppose further that $(c, d) \neq (a, b)$.

 Write the first two appearances of $c, d$ schematically as

 If $i = f$, a contradiction arises, since then the pair $i, c$ would appear twice before $c, d$, violating the assumption that $c, d$ is the first repeated pair.
 Conversely, if $i \neq f$, we again obtain a contradiction, as in a right quasigroup the equation $y * c = d$ admits a unique solution $y$ for the given pair $c, d$.
 Hence, the first repeated pair must be the initial pair $a,b$.
 Writing out the first and second appearances of $a,b$ yields